 My understanding of the situation was pretty hazy so I decided to take a trip to the Urban Fare Market downstairs from our condo to talk to the pharmacist.
 Well, I didn't actually take it up with the pharmacist since he looked perpetually harried, as is so often the case with pharmacists.
 But there was an employee who turned out to be a 4th year pharmacy student doing some sort of internship and he seemed to have plenty of time to answer my questions.

 I had come away with the impression from my friends on the plane that people got their prescription drug coverage through private insurance purchased either by individuals or employers.
 That turned out to be partially correct.
 But my pharmacy intern friend told me there is, in fact, a government program in British Columbia called PharmaCare that provides some prescription drug coverage based on income.

 At this point, the intern stepped out from behind the desk, took me aside and gave me a quick education about the Canadian health care system...

 There isn't just one Canadian health plan.
 Each province has a different health care plan.
 They are all a part of Canadian Medicare, which stipulates a few general requirements all the provincial plans must fulfill.
 In British Columbia, all legal residents are covered by the Medical Services Plan (MSP), which covers all medically necessary care provided by doctors and hospitals.
 There are premiums for everyone who makes more than $22,000 but no deductibles or co-payments.
-The MSP is a single payer plan, meaning it is the only insurance plan.

 Everyone who is covered by the Medical Services Plan is also covered by PharmaCare.
 For folks who earn less than $15,000 per year, all their prescriptions are free.
 For everyone else, there is a deductible based on income, which must be met before the government starts covering 70% of the price of medications.